 Seattle Indian Health Board is an addiction treatment center located at 611 12th Avenue South in the 98144 zip code in Seattle, WA.

 It is operated by a private non-profit organization.
-Seattle Indian Health Board provides relapse prevention from naltrexone, buprenorphine maintenance and administers naltrexone.
-Some of the treatment approaches used by Seattle Indian Health Board include relapse prevention, anger management and dialectical behavior therapy.
-Seattle Indian Health Board provides regular outpatient heroin treatment, outpatient heroin rehabilitation and outpatient methadone/buprenorphine/naltrexone treatment.
+Seattle Indian Health Board provides administers naltrexone, suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches used by Seattle Indian Health Board include DBT, motivational interviewing and anger management.
+Seattle Indian Health Board provides outpatient heroin rehab, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
 It also provides residential heroin abuse treatment.

 Here are the full facility listing details on Seattle Indian Health Board in Seattle, WA: